douglasgreen/duolingo/esperanto.md

 - the sheep - la ŝafo
 - the shirt - la ĉemizo
 - the shoe - la ŝuo
+- the sibling - la gefrato
+- the sister-in-law - la bofratino
+- the sister - la fratino
 - the skirt - la jupo
 - the sleeve - la maniko
 - the sock - la ŝtrumpeto
+- the son - la filo
 - the soup - la supo
 - the spider - la araneo
 - the spring (season) - la printempo